M66B/FairEmail/FAQ.md

 or that getting an access token was not allowed, for example when the account is a [Family Link](https://support.google.com/families/answer/7101025) account, in which case you can use the Gmail app only.
 A common cause for this problem is using a VPN, a firewall app or an ad blocker which blocks internet access for the Android account manager.
-You can workaround this issue by using an app password.
+Please make sure permissions were granted to the app via setup step 2.
-Please [see here](#user-content-howto) about how you can delete the account configured with the quick setup wizard.
+You can try to workaround this issue by using the quick setup wizard *Gmail (Oauth)* or by using an app password.

 <br />